cncf/tag-security/assessments/projects/tikv/self-assessment.md

 ## Secure development practices

 For testing, TiKV uses regression tests, performance tests, ChaosMesh, and models their algorithms utilizing TLA+.
 TiKV uses Cargo as a universal project tool, and split tests into test modules in respective code files.
-Among the fuzzing libraries used are LLVM's libfuzzer, AFL and Google's Honggfuzz; however, tests do not run in an automated fashion.
+Among the fuzzing libraries used are LLVM's libfuzzer, AFL and Google's Honggfuzz; however, according to a [security audit](https://github.com/tikv/tikv/blob/master/security/Security-Audit.pdf) performed by Cure53, these tests do not run in an automated fashion.

 The TiKV project utilizes persistent open groups which each focus on a part of the TiKV project; teams and members provided in the teams folder for each individual project.
 Each team consists of reviewers, committers, and maintainers:
 * **Reviewers**: Responsible for contributions and code review